Gabriela Fernández

 1. A Daily To-Do System: you plan 9 tasks each day and strike what you complete.
 The rest of the tasks get moved to next day's list.

-Is a set of specific lists with a two-letter tag before the title.
-In here you essentially break down a project in tasks.
 In each page you write any upcoming project and all the tasks and activities you need to do in order to complete it.
 The individual tasks are the ones that end up in your Live List once you're ready to tackle them.

 For The Vault, you create a Key System with Tags to label the type of projects you write down.
 In the template I provide the ones I use, but you're free to create some that work specifically for you.

-Is a space to jot down all your inspiration and ideas.
+This is a space to jot down all your inspiration and ideas.
 This is your place of freedom.
 No tasks, no priority squares.
 Just a blank page to put down all the thoughts you want to remember and that can potentially become projects and tasks in the future.

 INSTRUCTIONS